Introduction

 Raise the Debt Ceiling?

-USSA: the Fox News article, which I cited in the introduction, stated that the debt ceiling is 31.381 trillion dollars.
+USSA: The Fox News article, cited in the introduction, states that the debt ceiling is 31.381 trillion dollars.
 That's $31,381,000,000,000.

-Since 1960, Congress has acted 78 separate times to permanently raise, temporarily extend, or revise the definition of the debt limit – 49 times under Republican presidents and 29 times under Democratic presidents.
+Since 1960, Congress has acted 78 separate times to permanently raise, temporarily extend, or revise the definition of the debt limit—49 times under Republican presidents and 29 times under Democratic presidents.
 Congressional leaders in both parties have recognized that this is necessary.

 Necessary?
 Really?
-Yes, both parties are at fault, especially Democrats – as a study of congressional debt ceiling votes, by party, since 1960 will surely prove.
+Yes, both parties are at fault, especially Democrats—as a study of congressional debt ceiling votes by party since 1960 will surely prove.
 Presidents can't raise the debt limit.

 In short, the “guvrmint” must stop raising its debt ceiling and devise a plan to reduce its debt.